gakalmar/Notes/57_Kubernetes.md

                     number: 80

         - **Secret:**
-            - Kubernetes `Secrets` let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+            - Kubernetes `Secrets` let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys, so that you don't need to include confidential data in your application code
             - Storing confidential information in a `Secret` is safer and more flexible than putting it verbatim in a `Pod definition` or in a `container image`.
             - The non-confidential version of a `secret` is a `configmap`